In today’s post, I’d like to share what I believe are the top 20 military friendly states.

 Using various resources, I developed a scoring chart.

-So without further ado, starting with #20 and working up to #1, let’s look at the most friendly States or military.
+So without further ado, starting with #20 and working up to #1, let’s look at the most military friendly states.

 Home of the 2nd oldest military base in the United States, Carlisle Barracks, Pennsylvania also has several other Army bases.

-The State has a wide array of Veteran homes, and a range of other benefits or military vets.
+Pennsylvania is quite veteran friendly.
+The state has a wide array of veteran homes, and a range of other benefits or military vets.

 The average temperature in Pennsylvania is nearly 56 degrees.